52,857 DeniedLast year, 52,857 scholarship applications were denied primarily due to program limits.

 Where do the scholarship dollars come from?

-The CTF of PA Scholarship fund is mainly comprised of tax credit contributions from PA-based businesses that are approved to contribute through the EITC and or OSTC programs.
+The CTF of PA Scholarship fund is mainly comprised of tax credit contributions from PA-based businesses that are approved to contribute through the EITC and/or OSTC programs.
 (EITC legislation of 2001).
+Individuals who are business owners or employees of a business can contribute through a Special Purpose Entity (SPE).

 The Educational Improvement Tax Credit (EITC) legislation of 2001 established tax credits for eligible Pennsylvania-based corporations and businesses that make contributions to scholarship organizations or educational improvement organizations.
 These tax credits are awarded to corporations or businesses that pay any of the following taxes: